Tenant Screening Services

 - Do you have any pets?
 (Even if you don't allow pets)

 - When would you like to move in?

 - Is the security deposit and first month's rent available now?

 The Rental Application gives you all of the essential information you need to make an informed decision.

 The Rental Application not only gathers the information necessary for screening, but it also should include authorizations for the Landlord to run credit and background reports.
 With the Rental Application filled out, you can move on to conducting full Tenant Screening of your potential Tenants.

-The free Rental Application will provide you with all of the basic information about your Applicants.
-Through the Rental Application, you will get information about an Applicant:
+The free Rental Application will provide you with all of the basic information about your Applicants, including:

 - Date of Birth